Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Research has shown that Irish Moss has anti-viral properties and may be useful in treating influenza and the mumps.
 Studies support the herb’s value in treating ulcers and reports say that Irish Moss can be considered an anti-coagulant (blood thinner).

 Irish Moss’s high mucilage content makes the plant useful for thickening soups, making jellies, and adding to face creams and lotions.
 It is used as a stabilizer in ice cream, luncheon meat, and toothpaste.
-Irish Moss also acts as an emulsifying agent for cod liver and other oils.
+Irish Moss also acts as an emulsifying agent for cod liver oil.

 * Because of its blood-thinning properties, Irish Moss should not be used by those taking anticoagulant medications.
 Because of its iodine content, those with thyroid problems or on thyroid medication should avoid the herb.
 Always consult with a doctor before taking any herbal remedies.